Super Brain Yoga. The name grabs your attention, right? It did mine. Who doesn’t want a SuperBrain? Or a "super" anything for that matter.

 If you're not familiar with SuperBrain Yoga, it's another self-improvement activity that not only promises to give overachievers that extra edge, but claims to cause dramatic improvements in children with neurological disabilities, such as ADD, ADHD and autism.

 To be honest, it’s a little much for me to wrap my head around.
-I’m a natural skeptic because let’s face it… although this website is primarily a blog about income, there are more important things than money, such as TIME.
+I’m a natural skeptic because let’s face it… although this website is primarily a blog about earning a home income, there are more important things in life than money, such as TIME.

 If a practice like Super Brain Yoga can supercharge your mind, it will help you save TIME.